pulibrary/bibdata/docs/location_changes.md

 # When a location changes in Alma:
+* A ticket should be created first in https://github.com/PrincetonUniversityLibrary/alma-config/issues with all the necessary information.
 ## 1. Update the local dev environment:

 1. Update the necessary files in https://github.com/pulibrary/bibdata/tree/main/config/locations.